nbryans/notipy/README.md

 A module for quickly sending email alerts and statuses from python programs

-This script was created to notify (hence, notipy :) me when a job was completed (and include an exit status and results, if desired)
+This script was created to notify me when a job was completed (and sometimes include an exit status and relevant results)

 Notipy is compatible with both python2 and python3